How I Cured My Eczema Naturally

 If you are prone to allergies and/or yeast infections, it’s a good idea to take 4-6 drops of the oil every day internally to get kill the underlying issue and keep the eczema from returning.
 If your condition is exceptionally bad than you may want to consider taking oregano oil caplets once or twice a day for extra healing power.

 Oregano oil is not only superb in relieving eczema and dermatitis symptoms – it gets to the root of the problem, something most modern pharmaceuticals cannot do.
 The cost of drugs and doctor visits are out of range for a lot of people.
 While there is no substitute for going to the doctor, it can be avoided with the right herbal supplements.
 Oregano oil is one of those versatile substances that should be a staple in every medicine cabinet.

 I have suffered with various skin flare-ups since I was very young.
 I had bad bouts of eczema on my arms and legs starting at the age of seven.
 I've also battled yeast infections for most of my adult life, which also manifest as skin rashes.

 I experimented with applying oregano oil to a dermatitis outbreak a couple of years ago.
 It was gone within a few days.
 I take about four drops of oregano oil a day to boost my immune system.
+I also take a probiotic capsule every day.
 I have now been rash-free and yeast-free for several years.